MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Convert-Path.md

 ```

 ## DESCRIPTION
-The **Convert-Path** cmdlet converts a path from a Windows PowerShell path to a Windows PowerShell provider path.
+The **Convert-Path** cmdlet converts a path from a PowerShell path to a PowerShell provider path.

 ## EXAMPLES